You know the feeling when a headhunter calls you. If you ever got the call that is?

 Contingency means that the recruiter can only invoice their client if one of their candidates is employed by the client.
 And there is likely more than one recruitment firm on the job; so expect more calls!
 OMG.

 It’s like real estate agents who only get commission if they close a deal so sell sell sell is the name of the game.

-Advice number 7: Do they want to meet you?
-Zoom, Office or Starbucks?
+Advice number 7: Zoom, Office or Starbucks meeting?

 If the recruiter wants to meet you first, that’s a good sign, but there is a but.

-If it’s not a video interview because of Covid-19, ask where such meeting will take place since many smaller firms tend to suggest meetings at coffee shops and hotel lobbies.
+If it’s not a video interview that has become the norm post-Covid, ask where such meeting will take place since many smaller firms tend to suggest meetings at coffee shops and hotel lobbies.

 Believe me, this is not serious, and you don’t want to sit in a public place talking about yourself, your career, achievements, compensation, private affairs and what have you.